 In a past life, my social design work was honoured by Fast Company, Core77, and UNICEF, and has been featured in textbooks including Designing the Invisible (Bloomsbury) and Design for Social Innovation (Routledge).

-Above all, I am humbled by every single person who has entrusted me with their stories—always with such generosity, often in the face of devastating circumstances.
+Above all, I offer deep gratitude to every person who has entrusted me with their stories—always with such generosity, often in the face of devastating circumstances.
 A few of them are below.
 I am still learning where and how best to honour these stories, especially those from kin living at the edges of empire, and to help realize the dreams they carry.